 Which Team Member Writes User Stories?

-While it is the role of the product owner to ensure user stories are written, complete, and groomed as necessary, she is not the only team member who can create them.
+Writing complete and well-groomed user stories is the responsibility of the product owner.
+But she is not the only team member who can create user stories.
 In fact, any team member can add user stories to a working backlog.

 If certain elements are especially technical, it’s often helpful for coders to assist in the creation of those stories.

 For software development to be max-effective, it’s critical that all team members understand the requirements of any given user story.
 Often, working together is the best way to achieve that.

 Remember, the most important part of creating great user stories is the dialogue between all involved team members.
 This ensures carefully considered acceptance criteria and a unified understanding of the work ahead.

 Better communication results in better features and better software.